Friday, July 29, 2011

 Other Photo Sources: Alma Hiatt, Jeanette Hiatt

-Fun for Kids, Relaxing for Mom
+Fun for Kids, Relaxing for Mom: Highland Town Center Splash Pad

 My husband recently told me he thought the Seven Peaks water park would be a relaxing place for me to take our 4-year-old and 15-month-old children.
 They could play, I could read, all would be well.
 He's insane.
 At their ages Seven Peaks is fun, but definitely not relaxing.
 The example of peaceful water play that I need to show him is in a different part of Utah County.